cShingleton/launch_view/README.md

 npm run server
 ```

 5. The server will have finished initialising once you see a series of 'success 202' outputs in your terminal window, indicating that ther server wrote to the database successfully.
-Finally, run the following to initalise the client.
+Open another terminal window, navigate to the directory and run the following to initalise the client.

 ```
 npm run dev